And they're NEW in the shop. Limited quantities this time but if you love them, I'll keep them coming!

 Hope you enjoy!

 I've done this before on cards and layouts but thought it would be fun to share here on the blog today....using scissors, I cut apart the little buttons and elements and include some of the cardboard backing.
 You can see on the left how I just chopped off the entire bottom of the button card.
 I loved that curved label look and thought it would be a nice design element on a 4 x 6 insert.
 On the right I cut out a square piece with a button.
 I re-tied the button with Papertrey button twine.
 That cut little tag is from Banana Fish Studio.
-Here I used another chipboard accent with a piece of chipboard left in tact.
-I slid the chipboard under a journaling card and tied on new button twine.

 And that's it for today's share.
 Hope you enjoy!
 I'll be back soon with a graduation card tutorial that shows you how to add small Instagram photos to your card fronts.